ansible/role-install-gcloud/README.md

 -------------------------------

-The Google installer does not attempt to link or copy executables to /usr/local/bin or a bin directory that is typically be part of the environment PATH.
+The Google installer does not attempt to link or copy executables to /usr/local/bin or a bin directory that is typically part of the environment PATH.
 Instead the component executables live in {{ gcloud_install_path }}/bin.
 If you want to add links or copy files to a bin directory, add additional tasks to your playbook post role execution.

 The install process will update a login script to add {{ gcloud_install_path }}/bin to the environment PATH.
-If you want this behaviour, leave *gcloud_update_path* to true.
+If you want this behavior, leave *gcloud_update_path* to true.
 The installer will attempt to update the default login script for the user.
 To update a specific script, set the value of *gcloud_profile_path*.